Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Results

 In this case, we corrupted the observed visibilities with a 10\% gain calibration error to assess its impact on the recovered power spectrum.
-The effects are illustrated in the cylindrical power spectrum (\texttt{bottom-left} panel of Figure~\ref{fig_3:gain_err_2d_ps_com}) and the spherically averaged power spectrum (Figure~\ref{fig_4:gain_err_1d_ps_comp}).
+The effects are illustrated in the cylindrical power spectrum (\texttt{bottom} row of Figure~\ref{fig_3:gain_err_2d_ps_com}) and the spherically averaged power spectrum (Figure~\ref{fig_4:gain_err_1d_ps_comp}).
 We further examined the effectiveness of subtraction-based mitigation techniques in this high-error scenario.
-The plots in the bottom row in Figure~\ref{fig_8:gain_err_1_10_2d_frac_ps_comp} show the variation in the 2D absolute fractional error maps for 10\% calibration gain error and after using subtraction methods.
+The plots in the bottom row in Figure~\ref{fig_8:gain_err_1_10_0.1_2d_frac_ps_comp} show the variation in the 2D absolute fractional error maps for 10\% calibration gain error and after using subtraction methods.
 Applying GPR and PCA independently shows that subtraction alone is insufficient.
-GPR severely overestimates the signal, with strong suppression on larger scales, while PCA fails to account for the strong mode-mixing component on smaller scales.
+GPR grossly overestimates the signal, with strong suppression on larger scales, while PCA fails to account for the strong mode-mixing component on smaller scales (left plot in the bottom-row of Figure~\ref{fig_8:gain_err_1_10_0.1_2d_frac_ps_comp}).
 Hence, neither method adequately captures the foreground covariance at this level of contamination.
-Foreground avoidance with a 0.1 Mpc$^{-1}$ buffer also fails to recover the signal for $k \leq 0.2$ Mpc$^{-1}$.
-However, 1D PS results as shown in Figure ~\ref{fig_10:gain_err_10_1d_ps_comp} combining avoidance with a 0.1 Mpc$^{-1}$ buffer along with GPR subtraction, though still inaccessible for $k < 0.1$ Mpc$^{-1}$, perform better on smaller scales compared to hybrid PCA ($n_{\text{fg}} = 3$).\\
+Foreground avoidance with a 0.1 Mpc$^{-1}$ buffer also fails to reduce the residual power to the signal levels for $k \leq 0.2$ Mpc$^{-1}$.
+However, 1D PS results in the right plot bottom-row of Figure ~\ref{fig_9:gain_err_1_1d_ps_comp} shows that combining avoidance with a 0.1 Mpc$^{-1}$ buffer along with GPR subtraction, though still inaccessible for $k < 0.1$ Mpc$^{-1}$, perform better on smaller scales compared to hybrid PCA ($n_{\text{fg}} = 3$).\\

 As can be seen in Figure~\ref{fig_11:fg_cov}, the frequency-frequency covariance map of the foreground model retrieved after GPR exhibits smoothly varying features across the bandwidth, reminiscent of foregrounds, for a 1\% gain calibration error, as opposed to comparatively less smooth features for a 10\% error.
-For both contamination levels, incorporating additional mode-mixing kernels (e.g., MAT-3/2 and 5/2) into the GPR model further suppressed large-scale power on smaller scales, while improving the Bayesian evidence and recovering $l_{21}$ more accurately.
+For both contamination levels, incorporating additional mode-mixing kernels (e.g., MAT-3/2 and 5/2) into the GPR model further suppressed large-scale power on smaller scales, while improving the Bayesian evidence and recovering $l_{21}$ more accurately (see Appendix~\ref{Appendix_1}).